pmbittner/Polypropylene/README.md

 -   Make PoolAllocator dynamic: Currently, the pool allocator has a fixed size of 1024 elements.
 Making it dynamically growable (e.g., with paging), saves memory and would allow for "arbitrarily" many allocated elements.

+-   Ordering of properties with multiplicity `PAX_PROPERTY_IS_MULTIPLE` such that the vector returned by `Entity::get` is sorted.

 -   Support for Older C++ Standards Than 17: Therefore, we need a custom implementation of `std::optional`.
 We have to see if that would pay off.